jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Desserts/Panna cotta (gelatinized).md

 1. Soak the gelatin in cold water.
 2. Heat milk, sugar, cream (or milk and butter), salt until the sugar dissolves.
-3. Adjust the salt to taste and mix in the soaked gelatin.
+3. Adjust the sugar and salt to taste and mix in the soaked gelatin.
+4. If using butter and milk instead of cream, blend the mixture together with a few pinches of xanthan gum.
+5. Add vanilla, stir.
-4. Pour into the ramekins, allow to cool slightly.
+6. Pour into the ramekins, allow to cool slightly.
-5. Put into the fridge until set.
+7. Put into the fridge until set.